charisios10/techstrikes/README.md

 # Introduction

-Welcome to the official source code of techstrike!
+Welcome to the official source code of techstrikes!
 Here you can view the code as well as some very exciting spoils for upcoming posts and more!
 The site is powered by the famus framework hugo!

 # Copyrights